Dr-Duncan-treatment-room

 morpheus8-treatment

-Everyone benefits from a doctor-led clinic for injectable work, in our view.
-The groups where it matters most are patients wanting structural work such as cheek or jawline filler, patients with previous complications, patients on complex medications, patients with autoimmune conditions, and patients who need previous injectable work dissolved or corrected.
-For simpler treatments like anti-wrinkle injections, a doctor-led clinic is still preferable because the consultation itself is a medical one.
+In our view, everyone benefits from a doctor-led clinic for injectable work.
+The groups where it matters most are patients seeking structural work such as cheek or jawline filler, patients with a history of complications, patients on complex medications, patients with autoimmune conditions, and patients who need previous work dissolved or corrected.

-Ask three questions before booking.
-First, who performs the consultation and are they GMC-registered?
-A yes means you can verify that doctor on the GMC medical register.
-Second, who performs the injection itself?
+First: who conducts the consultation and are they GMC-registered?
+A yes allows you to verify that doctor directly on the GMC medical register.
+Second: who performs the injection itself?
 A genuinely doctor-led clinic should be able to name the doctor who will do it.
-Third, how are complications managed?
-A doctor-led clinic should have a clear pathway with the doctor available for review within 24 hours.
+Third: how are complications managed?
+A doctor-led clinic should have a clear pathway, with the doctor available for review within 24 hours.

 Find Us